azoth-lang/azoth.language.reference/src/implementers-notes.md

 must be preserved in order to pass along references as "`T`".
 However, the vtable pointed to could place the methods of the trait in different slots depending on which type it is.
 Ideally, that would not be the case, but under complex subtype relationships, it may be unavoidable.
-In that case, it may be necessary to pass an additional argument to the function or constructor which is an offset in the trait table of type "`T`" for the trait table for use as the super type (i.e. the information for upcasting).
+In that case, it may be necessary to pass an additional argument to the function or initializer which is an offset in the trait table of type "`T`" for the trait table for use as the super type (i.e. the information for upcasting).
 The generic type would then have to lookup that trait table.
 Note however, that for any given instance of "`T`" the new trait table pointer could be cached so that multiple calls do